Kayli/logspub/bio/bio-neuroscience.md

     - enables us to discover interspecies homologies

 - new neurons in the adult brain are created in hippocampus [6]

+- single neuron can form up to 20k connections

 ## brain anatomy [2]